sischae/Internet_of_Things_Project/README.md

 ## Usage

 To start the server, go to the /src directory and run "node server.js".
 The Server will listen to port 3000 and will be accessible threw any browser via http://localhost:3000.

+The user manual for the web interface can be found at https://github.com/sischae/Internet_of_Things_Project/blob/main/doc/user_manual/user_manual.pdf
+The technical documentation about the front end and back end can be found at: https://github.com/sischae/Internet_of_Things_Project/blob/main/doc/documentation/documentation.pdf

 ## License